-Mathematics 1110H - Calculus I: Limits, derivatives, and Integrals TRENT UNIVERSITY, Fall 2020
+Mathematics 1110H - Calculus I: Limits, derivatives, and Integrals

+TRENT UNIVERSITY, Winter 2021

+Assignment #1 Plotting With Software

-Assignment #4 Plotting with Cartesian and Polar Coordinates Due on Friday, 13 November.
+Due on Friday, 22 January.

 Submission: Scanned or photographed solutions are fine, so long as they are legible.
-Submission as a single pdf is strongly preferred, but other common formats are probably OK.
+Please try to make sure that they are oriented correctly - if they are sideways or upside down, they're rather harder to mark!Submission as a single pdf is strongly preferred, but other common formats are probably OK in a pinch.
+Also, please do not submit a file in one of Maple's (or comparable program's) native format, though a printout of one to pdf would be more than acceptable.
 Please submit your solutions via Blackboard's Assignments module.
-If that fails, please email your solutions to the instructor at: sbilaniuk@trentu.ca
+If Blackboard does not acknowledge a successful upload, please try again.
+As a last resort, email your solutions to the instructor at: sbilaniuk@trentu.ca